syntevo/docs/src/SmartGit/Manual/GUI/AdvancedSettings/Low-Level-Properties.md

 #### Note

 >- The `smartgit.properties` file contains only SmartGit-specific settings.
-> To configure the underlying behavior of *Git*, use [**Edit | Preferences | Git Config**](../Preferences/Commands.md#git-config)
+>  To configure the underlying behavior of *Git*, use [**Edit \| Preferences \| Git Config**](../Preferences/Commands.md#git-config)
 >  to change common `git.config` settings.
-Alternatively, you can edit Git configuration files,
-> such as `.git/config` (for individual Git repository settings) and `~\.gitconfig` (in your HOME directory for global configuration options).
+> Alternatively, you can edit Git configuration files, such as `.git/config` (for individual Git repository settings) and `~\.gitconfig` (in your HOME directory for global configuration options).

+## Changes View

+### changes.maximumFileSize

+File comparison can be disabled for very large files, for performance reasons.
+Use this setting to adjust the size (in bytes) at which a file is considered too large for the [**Changes View**](../Changes-View.md).
+The default value is approximately 1 MB.

 #### Note
-> - It is recommended to keep this setting at a reasonable level (a few MB), as setting it too high could negatively impact the performance of the user interface.
+> It is recommended to keep this setting at a reasonable level (a few MB), as setting it too high could negatively impact the performance of the user interface.

 ## Networking